He’s got his own song – sort of – and in spring 2020 you can expect babies in the English county of Norfolk to be named

 This sharpened prowess in front of the goal has coincided happily with an upturn in the fortunes of the Finnish national team, which has languished somewhat since the “golden era” of top-league stars such as Jari Litmanen and Sami Hyypiä.

-Even so, Pukki’s international goal tally of 18 in 74 appearances (at the time of writing in summer 2019) over the decade since his debut in 2009 is modest.
+Even so, Pukki’s international goal tally of 25 in 80 appearances (as of late November 2019) over the decade since his debut in 2009 is modest.
 Now Finland will be hopeful that Pukki can replicate his success for Norwich with the Finnish national team to achieve qualification for Euro 2020.
 For the first time, the tournament is taking place in 12 different cities in 12 different countries across Europe, from Baku, Azerbaijan to Dublin, Ireland.

 Right time, right place, right player: This is almost a mantra of Norwich supporters when asked to explain Pukki’s success.
 Their Finnish acquisition adapted quickly to the team’s pacey style of play, directed by their German coach Daniel Farke.